testingstories/testingstories/louisewoodhams/LOUISE_WOODHAMS.md

 ## Context Is King

 This is how I managed to test this API without really understanding what it was.
-As a tester context vital and if I can find a way to relate the unknown scary thing to something I've tested or experienced before it becomes more manageable.
+As a tester context is vital and if I can find a way to relate the unknown scary thing to something I've tested or experienced before it becomes more manageable.
 I am usually terrible at asking questions but for this project I asked for context and it really helped.
 I kept drawing on the system I already knew and investigated the customer configuration that would be used with this API to build true to life testing scenarios.
 This actually helped me find some decent bugs and some holes in the UNIT testing and original setup.